Pre-liver transplant counselling doesn’t start with a signature. It starts with a conversation.

 Living donor liver transplant is an incredible medical breakthrough.
 It gives patients with advanced liver disease hope.

-Comprehensive pretransplant Counseling for the patient and donor is necessary for the process to be successful.
-By addressing psychological, medical, and ethical issues, therapy makes sure that everyone is ready for the journey.
-Seek advice from a knowledgeable transplant team.
-Proper pretransplant counselling for LDLT in order to make the best choices and attain the greatest results.
+Comprehensive pre-transplant counselling for the patient and donor is necessary for the process to be successful.
+By addressing psychological, medical, and ethical issues, the transplant team makes sure that everyone is ready for the journey.

 Share your questions in the comments section or consult a transplant specialist for personalised advice!